What is breast MRI and how is it useful?

-Breast MRI is the most sensitive and thereby considered by most experts to be the best imaging technology available for detecting breast cancer.
-Since breast MRI detects almost all invasive breast cancers, even the smallest, it is revolutionizing the way we diagnose and treat breast cancer.
+Breast MRI (Magnetic Resonance Imaging) is the most sensitive, and thereby considered by most experts to be the best imaging technology available for detecting breast cancer.
+Since a breast MRI detects almost all invasive breast cancers—even the smallest—it is revolutionizing the way we diagnose and treat breast cancer.

 Unlike mammography, breast MRI uses no radiation.
 Instead, radiofrequency waves in a magnetic field create hundreds of images of the breast.
 The images are captured digitally in three dimensions and show an incredible amount of fine detail.
 The use of an intravenous contrast called gadolinium is required to best detect breast cancers.

-Breast MRI needs to be performed between days 5 and 15 after the start of a menstrual cycle.
-No eyeglasses, jewelry, dentures, hearing aids, or metallic objects of any kind can be brought into the MRI exam room.
+Breast MRI needs to be performed between days five and 15 after the start of a menstrual cycle.
+No eyeglasses, jewelry, dentures, hearing aids or metallic objects of any kind can be brought into the MRI exam room.
 Wear a two-piece outfit; pants with elastic waistbands are best.

 A breast MRI exam is performed with the patient lying on her stomach with her breasts placed in two specially designed cushioned breast cups below her.
 Prior to the exam, a technologist will start an IV to administer gadolinium: a special contrast material used to enhance breast tissue.
 Earplugs or headphones are given to each patient to insure maximum relaxation during the 30- to 40-minute exam.
 The technologist will step into the control area, while staying in constant contact both visually and using the intercom.